benchesnut/topology_project/Project_Proposal.md

 - 5-day moving average
 - Average Directional Index (ADX)

+####Features extracted from TDA
+- Periodicity from point clouds
+- Momentum from persistence diagrams
+- Correlation from point clouds/persistence diagrams

 ####Different Methods:
-- Weierstrauss Distance to compare different stocks (Bottleneck Stability), Mean-center stocks, compare by windows
+- Wasserstein Distance (or L-infinity norm) to compare different stocks (Bottleneck Stability), Mean-center stocks, compare by windows
 - Sliding Window Delayed Reconstruction to find patterns in raw individual stock prices
+- Use neural networks to identify momentum based on categorizing persistence diagrams
+- Compare interday vs. intraday topology

+####Question:
+Can we find persistent features and patterns in stock price movements using TDA?
+In particular, can we find and compute periodicity, volatility, and momentum in a stock, and correlations between stocks using techniques from TDA?